Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

 # Mocking Client Types

-Service Bus is built to support unit testing with mocks, as described in the [Azure SDK Design Guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-mocking).
+The Service Bus client library is built to support unit testing with mocks, as described in the [Azure SDK Design Guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-mocking).
 This is an important feature of the library that allows developers to write tests that are completely focused on their own application logic, though they depend on Service Bus types.

 The following examples focus on scenarios likely to occur in applications, and demonstrate how to mock the Service Bus types typically used in each scenario.
 The code snippets utilize the mock object framework, Moq, in order to provide practical examples.
 However, many mocking frameworks exist and can be used with the same approach in mind.